 Personal growth goals will benefit you and everyone around you.
 All three of these goal categories work well with each other and allow for sustained growth.

-Now that you have these different types of goal in your mental arsenal, begin implementing them and adjust them to fit your current business style.
+Now that you have different types of goal in mind, begin implementing and adjusting them to fit business.
 If they do not work out, the worst that could happen is trying.
 Ensuring that your listening to all of your employees and motivating them will place continued growth within the core of your business.
 Setting goals for business growth will guide the course of action the business could be taking both short term and longer term.
 Finally, be sure to always set personal growth goals because even if it does not effect the business directly, any asset for the leader of a business or group will transfer to other people in the form of motivation and a high level of knowledge within that respective industry.